Last year, China’s government put out its plan to lead the world in Artificial Intelligence by 2030.

 Xiong’an New Area is alone projected to take in over $580 billion in infrastructure spending over the next 20 years.

-Lastly, local governments have begun to team with China’s leading AI companies to build up party-corporate complexes.
+Lastly, local governments have begun to team with China’s leading Artificial Intelligence companies to build up party-corporate complexes.

 Acting as a “national team,” companies like Baidu, Alibaba, Tencent and iFlyTek collaborate with national organizations like China’s National Engineering Lab for Deep Learning Technologies to pioneer research and supercharge innovation.